datalad-handbook/book/docs/basics/101-121-siblings.rst

    $ cat << EOT >> notes.txt
    To update from a dataset with a shared history, you need to add this dataset as a sibling to your dataset.
-   "Adding a sibling" means providing DataLad with infos about the location of a dataset, and a name for it.
+   "Adding a sibling" means providing DataLad with info about the location of a dataset, and a name for it.
 Afterwards, a "datalad update --merge -s name" will integrate the changes made to the sibling into the dataset.